chrsr/example-node-jasmine/README.md

 # Example Node Jasmine app
-Node.js + Node Package Manager + Jasmine getting started app.
+Node.js + Node Package Manager (NPM) + Jasmine getting started app.

 ## Installation
+To run this app you will need to install NodeJS and then the app dependencies using NPM.

 #### 1. Install NodeJS + NPM:

 Download and run the installer from: https://nodejs.org